-Carcinogenicity: Carcinogenic: OSHA: NO, IARC: Group 2B, NTP: NO, ACGIH: NOIC:A3, NIOSH: NO
+Carcinogenicity: OSHA: NO, IARC: Group 3, NTP: NO, ACGIH: NOIC:A3, NIOSH: NO relevance to humans

-IARC: Group 2B possibly carcinogenic to humans

-ACGIH: A3 - Confirmed animal carcinogen with unknown relevance to humans
+IARC: Group 3 - Not classifiable as to their carcinogenicity to humans ACGIH: A3 - Confirmed animal carcinogen with unknown

-This material contains poly-nuclear aromatic hydrocarbons (PNAs), some of which are animal carcinogens.
 Studies have shown that similar products produce skin tumors in laboratory animals following repeated applications without washing or removal.
 The significance of this finding to human exposure has not been determined.
 Other studies with active skin carcinogens have shown that washing the animal's skin with soap and water between applications reduced tumor formation.
-The presence of carcinogenic PNAs indicates that precautions should be taken to minimize repeated and prolonged inhalation of fumes or mists.

-Byproducts of combustion are similar to Diesel Fuel.
+This product is similar to Diesel Fuel.
 IARC classifies whole diesel fuel exhaust particulates (byproduct of combustion of this material) carcinogenic to humans (Group 1) and NIOSH regards diesel fuel exhaust particulate as a potential occupational carcinogen.